michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0026.md

 - v: gather or bring together
 - v: make ready for action or use
 ### Family
+- summon: summoned, summoning, summons+
+- summoning: summonings
-summon: summoned, summoning, summons+;summoning: summonings;summons: summonsed, summonses, summonsing
+- summons: summonsed, summonses, summonsing
 ### Examples
 - Andrew Brunson was elated when Turkey’s Interior Ministry summoned him on Oct.
 - Officers were summoned to a room at a Hampton Inn around 1 a.m.